-&lt;sup>8 Summary of Table 3-3.
+10 Summary of Table 3-3, which includes emissions occurring both onshore and in the Outer Continental Shelf (OCS).
 See Table 3-3 for a listing of emissions by individual source categories.

-&lt;sup>9 Marine Shipping emissions have been broken-out of the Other Mobile category in this table.
+11 Marine Shipping emissions have been broken-out of the Other Mobile category in this table.